thatguystone/paratec/README.md

 ## Quick Start

-Drop `paratec.{c,h}` in your project, add them to your build, and you should be off running.
+Drop `src/paratec.{c,h}` in your project, add them to your build, and you should be off running.

 ## Let's get testing